Selma Lagerlöf: Literary career

 A visit in 1900 to the American Colony in Jerusalem became the inspiration for Lagerlöf's book by that name.
 The royal family and the Swedish Academy gave her substantial financial support to continue her passion.
 Jerusalem was also acclaimed by critics, who began comparing her to Homer and Shakespeare, so that she became a popular figure both in Sweden and abroad.
 By 1895, she gave up her teaching to devote herself to her writing.
 With the help of proceeds from Gösta Berling's Saga and a scholarship and grant, she made two journeys, which were largely instrumental in providing material for her next novel.
-With her close friend Sophie Elkan, she traveled to Italy, and she also traveled to Palestine and other parts of the East.
+With her close friend Sophie Elkan, she traveled to Italy, and also to Palestine and Egypt.
 In Italy, a legend of a Christ Child figure that had been replaced with a false version inspired Lagerlöf's novel Antikrists mirakler (The Miracles of the Antichrist).
 Set in Sicily, the novel explores the interplay between Christian and socialist moral systems.
 However, most of Lagerlöf's stories were set in Värmland.

 In 1902, Lagerlöf was asked by the National Teachers' Association to write a geography book for children.
 She wrote Nils Holgerssons underbara resa genom Sverige (The Wonderful Adventures of Nils), a novel about a boy from the southernmost part of Sweden, who had been shrunk to the size of a thumb and who travelled on the back of a goose across the country.
-Lagerlöf mixed historical and geographical facts about the provinces of Sweden with the tale of the boy's adventures until he managed to return home and was restored to his normal size.
+Lagerlöf mixed historical and geographical facts about the provinces of Sweden with the tale of the boy's adventures, detailing how he managed to return home and was restored to his normal size.
 The novel is one of Lagerlöf's most well-known books, and it has been translated into more than 30 languages.

-She moved in 1897 to Falun, and met Valborg Olander, who became her literary assistant and friend, but Elkan's jealousy of Olander was a complication in the relationship.
+She moved to Falun in 1897 and met Valborg Olander, who became her literary assistant and friend, but Elkan's jealousy of Olander was a complication in the relationship.
 Olander, a teacher, was also active in the growing women's suffrage movement in Sweden.
 Selma Lagerlöf herself was active as a speaker for the National Association for Women's Suffrage, which was beneficial for the organisation because of the great respect which surrounded Lagerlöf, and she spoke at the International Suffrage Congress in Stockholm in June 1911, where she gave the opening address, as well as at the victory party of the Swedish suffrage movement after women suffrage had been granted in May 1919.

 Selma Lagerlöf was a friend of the German-Jewish writer Nelly Sachs.
 Shortly before her death in 1940, Lagerlöf intervened with the Swedish royal family to secure the release of Sachs and Sachs' aged mother from Nazi Germany, on the last flight from Germany to Sweden, and their lifelong asylum in Stockholm.